13 Take urgent action to combat climate change and its impacts

 In the last three years, the CEB has approved 10 new projects and one additional request for an existing project in the sector of action “Protection of the environment”, for a total value of €1.08 billion.
 Seventeen other projects contributing to the protection of the environment have been approved in the same period as part of multi-sector interventions.

 On 3 October 2019, the Parliamentary Assembly of the Council of Europe adopted Resolution 2307 (2019) on A legal status for “climate refugees”.
 The report underlined that an estimated 200 million people would be displaced globally by 2050 because of climate change, and that the human mobility and displacement due to this degradation needed to be better anticipated.
 The interaction between climate change and conflict and violence should also be further assessed, and states must take “a more proactive approach to the protection of victims of natural and man-made disasters”, improving disaster preparedness mechanisms both in Europe and in other regions.
 Parliamentarians called for specific measures at local, national and international levels, to raise the resilience threshold of local communities, improve national disaster responses and management capacity, and to enhance legal protection of refugees in the context of environmental migration.
 Disaster risk reduction should be integrated into sustainable development and management policies.
 International legal provisions, such as those contained in the 2009 African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa (Kampala Convention) could serve examples in relation to the obligation to protect persons displaced for environmental reasons.
+A new report is currently under preparation on Climate and migration, inter alia, looking into the impact of climate change on migration and seeing how far it is possible to map one alongside the other.

 The Congress of Local and Regional Authorities adopted the following texts of relevance: